anishagrm/us-immigration-speeches-1.1/README.md

 Steps that I can remember:

-environment set up:
+# Environment set up:
 1. Log in to PACE: ssh [gt-username]@login-ice.pace.gatech.edu
 2. upload the repo to pace and configure vscode to connect to host so u can develop on pace directly
 3. copy the /data dir to the cloned repo
 4. Make a conda environment based on the requirements list below (this might be a bit finicky and might require awhile to figure out versions)

-prep the data:
+# Prep the data:
 5. run the 'Generating splits before training' steps below to create splits from inferred labels

-Experiment 1:
+# Experiment 1:
 6. make .sh file with instructions for training (ask claude to help).
 Experiment 1's training script is in pace_train.sh. run the training via sbatch <name of file>

-Experiment 2:
+# Experiment 2:

 ### Generating splits before training